dzianisbohush/cra-with-ssr/README.md

 $ npm run start-server
 ```
 After these commands, we should see `Server is listening on port 3000`.
-Our project structure now is:
+Now, our project structure looks like this:
 ```
 .
 ├── build